launchventures/articles/chatbot.md

 | Verify fruit | Sure, would you like `orange`? | fruit | orange, apple ... |
 | Confirm fruit | Yes, I love `orange` | fruit |

+One way to thing about entities is a set of parameters which would help act on an intent.
+For example, for Requesting a drink, it is important to describe what kind of drink, so that the response can be customized accordingly.

 ## Context

 There's something more interesting about this conversation.
 Both Happy and Cherry answer the same question differently in a different **Context**.
 Cherry loves orange juice but hates the color orange.
 Though Happy's question was the same in both situations: `Sure, would you like orange?`, Cherry could understand what he meant.
 How?
 Because she remembered what the previous conversation was about and *connected* that conversation with this question to completely comprehend what Happy meant to ask.